 Fasting for roughly 15 or 16 hours a day — possibly even as little as 12 hours — while keeping the times that you eat to a shorter period appears to have significant effects on hormone levels that determine your metabolism, blood sugar, and whether or not you burn fat.

-These recent eye-opening studies show that by only eating during a shortened eight- to nine-hour window each day, your body is more likely to burn fat and keep your weight at a healthy level.
-And this even seems to be the case without the need to cut calories, avoid entire food groups, or count macronutrients like carbs and fat.
+Recent eye-opening studies show that by only eating during a shortened eight- to nine-hour window each day, your body is more likely to burn fat and keep your weight at a healthy level.
+This even seems to be the case without the need to cut calories, avoid entire food groups or count macronutrients like carbs and fat.
 How is this possible?

 Maybe you’re convinced that TRE can work for weight loss, but you wonder if fasting is healthy.

-And aside from manageable weight loss, other benefits of fasting and practicing time-restricted eating might include:
+Aside from preventing obesity, other benefits of fasting and practicing time-restricted eating might include:

 - lower levels of inflammation

-- better management over blood sugar levels and a lower risk for developing diabetes
+- better management over blood sugar levels and a lower risk for developing type 2 diabetes

 - enhanced detoxification